Aaron Allard-Morgan

-Aaron Allard-Morgan, born 20 November 1980, is an English reality television star.
+Aaron Allard-Morgan (born 20 November 1980) is an English reality television star.
 He is best known for winning the twelfth series of Big Brother UK, in 2011.

 Early life

 Prior to appearing on Big Brother UK, Morgan worked as a contract manager in his hometown of Weston-Super-Mare.

 Big Brother UK

 In 2011, Morgan appeared on the twelfth series of Big Brother UK, which he won, entering on Day 1.
-This was the first series of Big Brother UK on Channel 5 after the show left it's original broadcaster, Channel 4.
+This was the first series of Big Brother UK on Channel 5 after the show left its original broadcaster, Channel 4.
 Morgan faced the public vote in Weeks 1, 3, 5 and 7, on each occasion he received the highest number of votes to save from the public.
 On Day 41, he was one of four housemates to win a task, earning him a place at a red carpet premiere of horror movie; Paranormal Activity 3.

 Since appearing on Big Brother, Morgan appeared on several television shows including; Big Brother's Bit on the Side, OK!
 TV and The Wright Stuff.
 During his interview on The Wright Stuff, he claimed there was no aftercare from Channel 5 and that four of his ex-housemates had attempted to commit suicide due to negative reaction from the public.